 Instructions

-- In a fairly large (12" diameter +/-) saute pan, heat oil on medium and add shallots and garlic.
+- In a fairly large (12" diameter +/-) saute pan, heat oil or butter on medium heat and add shallots and garlic.
 Cook until translucent and then add mushrooms.

 - Saute mushrooms until liquid is reduced and absorbed, then add salt, pepper and white wine and reduce wine by half.
 Remove approximately 1 cup to reserve for topping your finished risotto.